JuggerGrimrod/input-chars-onclick/README.md

 ## This Git repository contains markup, style and script file assets for appending special characters into a text-field when a button click event is triggered.

-This code snippet was built to fulfill a requirement to append a registered mark, a trademark symbol and/or a copyright symbol into a text-field from in-line form button clicks.
+This code snippet was built to fulfill a requirement to append a registered mark, a trademark symbol and/or a copyright symbol into a form text-input field from in-line form button clicks.

 The form includes the following elements and options: